Xujiayao/BlogSource/source/_posts/11-release-discord-mc-chat.md

 4. `[Optional]` botIds
 Example / Default value: `["123456789"]`
-Description: IDs of all MC-Discord-Chat bots (right click on the bot to copy the ID, you have to turn on developer mode in Discord settings)
+Description: IDs of all Discord-MC-Chat bots (right click on the bot to copy the ID, you have to turn on developer mode in Discord settings)

 > **CustomMessage (custom message format)**
 >
 > Leave the options blank to use the default values, and fill in any of them to use the custom values.
 >
-> **The default language files are located in the [`/wrapper/src/main/resources/lang/` folder](https://github.com/Xujiayao/MC-Discord-Chat/tree/master/wrapper/src/main/resources/lang).
+> **The default language files are located in the [`/wrapper/src/main/resources/lang/` folder](https://github.com/Xujiayao/Discord-MC-Chat/tree/master/wrapper/src/main/resources/lang).
 You may access this folder to get the default values, then refer to the default values and the descriptions below to customize the message format.**
 >
 > **Note:**
 > - **Options starting with `unformatted` must have all formatting removed**